yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ![press execute](../assets/wallet4.png?raw=true)

-8. When prompted, select 'Use default data directory' (the path shown in grey should be /home/bitg/.bitcoingreen) – this is important for the backup script to work
+8. When prompted, select 'Use default data directory' (the path shown in grey should be /home/bitg/.bitcoingreen) – this is important for the backup script to work without having to edit it

 ![choose default data directory](../assets/wallet5.png?raw=true)